pyblosxom/pyblosxom/docs/source/flavours_and_templates.rst

 Flavours and Templates
 ======================

-Each flavour specifies how the blosxom renderer should render the page.
+The blosxom renderer renders the output of a request with a :term:`flavour`.

+A :term:`flavour` is a group of templates for a specific output format or style.
+For example, html, xhtml, atom, rss, rdf, etc.

-A flavour consists of a group of templates.
-A template specifies the output for a portion of the page: the header, the footer, an entry, ...
+A :term:`template` is a small bit of a flavour that specifies a specific portion of the output.
+For example, the head of an html page is a template.

 A flavour consists of at least the following templates: